Brazilian fintech Nubank has grown to 15 million users: CEO

 SAO PAULO (Reuters) - Brazilian financial technology start-up Nubank now has 15 million clients, the firm’s chief executive said on Friday, a figure which underlines the rapid growth of the Sequoia Capital-backed venture in Latin America’s largest economy.

-Nubank founder and CEO David Velez disclosed the figure, which marks a 25% increase from the total it revealed in August, at the Brazil Investment Forum in Sao Paulo.
+Nubank founder and CEO David Vélez disclosed the figure, which marks a 25% increase from the total it revealed in August, at the Brazil Investment Forum in Sao Paulo.

 Nubank, which also operates in Argentina and Mexico, has become a household name in parts of Brazil through its bright green, free-of-charge credit card.
-The company, whose investors also include China’s Tencent Holdings Ltd, offers digital savings accounts and personal loans.
+The company, whose investors also include China’s Tencent Holdings Ltd (0700.HK), offers digital savings accounts and personal loans.

 In late July, the firm raised $400 million in a funding round led by U.S. investment firm TCV.
 The Wall Street Journal reported at the time that the company, which was founded in 2013, was valued at more than $10 billion.

+Vélez said the bank aims to offer interest rates direct credit to consumers that are 30% to 40% lower than normal rates in the Brazilian banking market.

+The executive said Nubank would push in coming weeks to accelerate its offerings in Mexico.

-Reporting by Aluísio Alves; Writing by Gram Slattery; Editing by Richard Chang
+Reporting by Aluísio Alves; Writing by Gram Slattery and Marcelo Teixeira; Editing by Richard Chang and Cynthia Osterman